kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Smart Computer Group

-We leverage Smart Computer Groups
+We leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.